tolik85/react-native-orientation/README.md

 Listen to device orientation changes in React Native applications and programmatically set preferred orientation on a per screen basis.
 Works on both Android and iOS.

+Only this library works with fully iOS and Android sensor-based orientation detection!

 ## Installing

 ```